Student Code of Conduct 4.402

 For more detailed information regarding Administrative Procedures, please go to elgin.edu.

-Registration at Elgin Community College entitles each student to the rights and privileges of membership in the college community.
+Registration at Elgin Community College entitles each student to the rights and privileges as a member in the college community.
 As in other communities, students must assume the responsibilities and obligations accompanying these freedoms.
 The responsibility for maintaining appropriate standards of conduct, observing all College regulations, and complying with all federal, state and local laws rests with the student.
 Behavior for which a student is subject to disciplinary sanctions by the College, fall into these categories:

 - Acts of dishonesty, including but not limited to the following:

-- Cheating, plagiarism, or other forms of academic dishonesty-second or multiple offenses (Administrative Procedure 4.407 Academic Integrity)
+- Cheating, plagiarism, or other forms of academic dishonesty-second or multiple offenses (Refer to Administrative Procedure 4.407 Academic Integrity)

 - Providing false information to any College official, faculty member or office

-- Forgery, alteration, or misuse of any College document, record, or instrument of identification.
+- Forgery, alteration, or misuse of any College document, record, equipment, or instrument of identification.

 - Intentionally disrupting the orderly processes and operations of the College:

-- Interfering with the educational opportunities of other students through classroom disruption or inappropriate behavior
+- Interfering with the educational opportunities of other students through classroom or other disruption or inappropriate behavior, including foul language.

-- Intentionally obstructing or denying access to facilities or services by those entitled to use such services or facilities, on campus or while attending off-campus events.
+- Intentionally obstructing or denying access, either pedestrian or vehicular, to facilities or services by those entitled to use such services or facilities, on campus or while attending off-campus events.

 - Intentionally interfering with the lawful rights of other persons on campus